-James B. Perry was appointed to our Board of Directors in March 2017.
+James B. Perry Age: 72 Director Since: 2017 James B. Perry was appointed to our Board of Directors in March 2017.
 Mr. Perry served on the Board of Directors of Isle of Capri Casinos, Inc. ("Isle") from 2007 to 2014 and was named Chairman of the Board of Directors and Executive Chairman of the Board of Directors in 2009 and 2011, respectively.
 From March 2008 to April 2011, he served as Isle's Chief Executive Officer.
 Prior to being named Chairman, Mr. Perry was Executive Vice Chairman from March 2008 to August 2009 and Vice Chairman from July 2007 to March 2008.
 Mr. Perry served as a Class III Director on the board of Trump Entertainment Resorts, Inc. from May 2005 until July 2007.
 From July 2005 to July 2007, Mr. Perry served as Chief Executive Officer and President of Trump Entertainment Resorts, Inc., which filed for Chapter 11 bankruptcy in February 2009.
-Mr. Perry was President of Argosy Gaming Company from April 1997 through July 2002 and Chief Executive Officer of Argosy Gaming Company from April 1997 through May 2003.
-Mr. Perry also served as a member of the Board of Directors of Argosy Gaming Company from 2000 to July 2005.
+Mr. Perry was President of Argosy Gaming Company from April 1997 through May 2003.
+Mr. Perry also served as a member of the Board of Directors of Argosy Gaming Company from April 2097 torough May 2000 to July 2005.

 The Board of Directors supports and approves Mr. Perry's nomination and continued service on our Board of Directors because he brings more than thirty (30) years of gaming industry experience to the Board of Directors.
-He also has extensive experience in executive management, corporate governance and strategic planning.
+He also has extensive experience and knowledge in executive management, corporate governance and strategic planning.